Second-Order Fast-Slow Stochastic Systems: Fast-Slow Second-Order Systems with Fast Diffusion

-\para{Zero points of $\I(\varphi,\mu)$, averaging principle of \eqref{eq:F-setup}, and its large deviations analysis.} We start with an intuitive discussion on the behavior of \eqref{eq:F-setup} as $\eps\to0$.
+We start with an intuitive discussion on the behavior of \eqref{eq:F-setup} as $\eps\to0$.
 Intuitively, there are two phases as $\eps\to 0$.
-First, $\eps^2$ converges fast to 0.
-Therefore $X^\eps_t$ will be somewhat close to the solution of the following associated first-order equation
+First, $\eps^2$ goes to 0.
+At this phase, $X^\eps_t$ is close to the solution of the following associated first-order equation (or the over-damped equation in the language of statistical physics)